Industrial Injury Claims Advice

 When making an injury claim against your employer, it is this insurance company that will deal with your claim.
 If your industrial accident case is successful, the compensation awarded is paid by this insurance company, rather than being paid directly by your employer.

 I have been involved in an industrial accident.
 What should I do now?

 If you have been injured in an industrial accident and somebody else was at fault, it is important that you obtain sound legal advice from a firm of solicitors as soon as possible.
 At Injuryclaims.co.uk, we are partnered with solicitors from around the UK that have vast knowledge and experience of claiming compensation for industrial injuries, accidents and diseases.

-Once you contact us, one of our solicitors will provide you with a free consultation over the phone.
+Once you make contact, a solicitor will provide you with a free consultation over the phone.
 During this conversation, the solicitor will ask a few questions about your industrial accident and the injury or illness you have suffered.
-By assessing you case, they will be able to confirm if you are able to pursue a claim, and they will also be able to answer any questions or concerns that you may have.
+By assessing your case, they will be able to confirm if you are able to pursue a claim, and they will also be able to answer any questions or concerns that you may have.

 If you are able to claim and would like to continue, your solicitor will provide you with a no win no fee service.
 This means that you can pursue your legal right to accident compensation without putting yourself under the financial strain of having to pay large legal fees.
 If your case is not successful, you won’t pay a penny towards the work your solicitors has done.